Héctor Canteros

-Héctor Miguel Canteros (born 15 March 1989) is an Argentine football midfielder who currently plays for CSA, on loan from Argentine Primera División club Platense.
+Héctor Miguel Canteros (born 15 March 1989) is an Argentine football midfielder.
 He previously played for Vélez Sarsfield, Villarreal, Flamengo, Chapecoense and Ankaragücü.

 Early life

 Canteros was born and raised in Villa Pirelli, a shanty town of the City of Buenos Aires.
 He started playing youth football in Vélez Sársfield at the age of 10.

 Career

 Vélez Sarsfield

 Canteros started his professional career for Vélez Sársfield on 8 February 2009, coming on as a substitute in his team's 0–0 draw with Independiente for the first fixture of the 2009 Clausura.
 He played only one more game in that tournament, the 8th fixture against Banfield, that his team went on to win.

 During the 2011 Clausura, and due to Leandro Somoza's departure from Vélez, Canteros started playing more regularly for the first team.
 He scored his first professional goal in a 2–3 defeat to Quilmes.

 In the beginning of 2014 Canteros' name was linked with Flamengo as a possible substitute for Elias, who was returning to Sporting CP as his loan finished.
 However, Canteros continued to play for Vélez Sarsfield, as Flamengo wanted a loan and the Argentine club was only willing to a permanent move.